obewds/vueventus/docs/.vitepress/snippets/vitestUnitTestExample.md

 Now to actually ensure everything is working, we need to create a quick component and a couple of rudimentary tests for that component to know we're ready to get to business!

-First up, create a new directory and/or component `./components/HelloVueVentus.vue` and add the following code:
+The first step is to create a new component.
+For this example, and a standard Vue structure this would be: `./src/components/HelloVueVentus.vue`, while in a Nuxt.js project structure this would be: `./components/HelloVueVentus.vue`.
+Either way, add code like this to taste:

 ```html
 <!-- ./src/components/HelloVueVentus.vue // for Vue/Vite CLIs -->